tloredo/batse5bp/doc/index.rst

 A detailed description of the ASCII 64 |nbsp| ms data, copied from the SSC, is available as a string in the ``ascii64`` module:  ``ascii64.docn``.

+*Note that the BATSE DISC pulse height channels are conventionally numbered from 1 to 4, but are accessed in Python code using 0-based indexing, i.e., numbered from 0 to 3.*

 ``GRB`` instances have an ``ascii64`` attribute that provides access to the ASCII 64 |nbsp| ms data via an ``ASCII64`` object with several attributes and one method providing different views of the data.
 The aim of this object is